Quick Answer

 1 Clogged Dryer Vent DIY

-A clogged dryer vent is the single most common reason a dryer stops producing heat, and it is also the most dangerous.
-When lint, debris, or even bird nests block the exhaust duct, hot moist air cannot escape.
-The dryer overheats, and the thermal fuse or high-limit thermostat trips as a safety measure, shutting off the heat while the drum continues to spin.
+A clogged vent is the single most common cause — and the most dangerous.
+When lint blocks the exhaust duct, hot air cannot escape.
+The dryer overheats and the thermal fuse or high-limit thermostat trips, cutting heat while the drum keeps spinning.

 2 Blown Thermal Fuse Maybe DIY

-Gas dryers use two or three electromagnetic solenoid coils to open the gas valve when the igniter reaches the correct temperature.
-Over time, these solenoids weaken and fail to hold the valve open reliably.
-This is one of the most common causes of intermittent heating in gas dryers, where the dryer heats at the beginning of the cycle but then stops heating partway through.
+Gas dryers use two or three solenoid coils to open the gas valve when the igniter reaches temperature.
+When solenoids weaken, the dryer heats at the start of the cycle then stops partway through.

 6 Cycling Thermostat Failure Professional